 1. Recognize that everyone is different

-First and foremost you need to come to terms with the fact that your child is a T.O.A.T., this is not a fault it is simply a different way of viewing possessions.
-We all have different tastes and preferences, and we also have different opinions on how much stuff we want to surround ourselves with.
+First and foremost, you need to accept that your child is a T.O.A.T., and this is not a fault.
+It is simply a different way of viewing possessions.
+We all have different tastes and preferences and different opinions on how much stuff we want to surround ourselves with.

 For example, some people cannot relax unless surfaces are clear and there is 'air' to breathe, while others feel safe and comforted by being surrounded by their things, and lots of them!
-That being said, when we are part of a family and sharing a living space, we have to compromise—bringing me to point #2.
+That said, when we are part of a family and share a living space, we have to compromise—bringing me to point number 2.

 2. Set clear physical limits

 Allow your T.O.A.T. to have their treasures and special items within a set space.
 This can be their room, a drawer in their dresser, or a box or bin on a shelf.
-Giving a set parameter will create a natural limit as to the amount of stuff.
+Giving a set parameter will create a natural limit for the amount of stuff.

-For example, while growing up, my dad would always tell me to close my bedroom door, so my mess did not spread.
-My parents let me make complete chaos in my room as long as it did not make its way into other parts of the house and as long as I picked it all up (with my parents' help) when it was time to dust and mop in my room.
+For example, growing up, my dad always told me to close my bedroom door so my mess would not spread.
+My parents let me make complete chaos in my room as long as it did not make its way into other parts of the house, and I picked it all up (with my parents' help) when it was time to dust and mop in my room.

 Another example of a clear physical limit is a treasure box.
 My kids each have a shoe-box size box they can fill with as many trinkets and treasures as they can fit.
 These range from pretty rocks to special cards to colored plastic gems and bouncy balls.
 In other words, all the little things that T.O.A.T.s find irresistible!